COVID-19: Exposure Logging and Contact Tracing:

 ----- End Quote -----

 As I said, if I understand this correctly, this means that even though I have not yet installed a contact tracing and exposure notification app on my iPhone or enabled "Exposure Logging" on it, nevertheless, it ALREADY has the ability to send out and receive Bluetooth beacons -- or identifiers -- and look for possible contacts with other device owners who may have been infected with COVID-19, because I have already installed the iOS 13.5 update since one month ago.
 That is how I interpret the phrase "the operating system update".
-If this is indeed what that paragraph is saying, then it seems to contradict what I wrote on Facebook one month ago when I said that Apple does not surreptitiously install software on your device which allows it to contact trace you in regards to the coronavirus.
+If this is indeed what that paragraph is saying, then it seems to contradict what I wrote on Facebook one month ago when I said that Apple does not surreptitiously install software on your device which allows it to contact trace you in regard to the coronavirus.

 In reading the previous FAQ paragraph more closely, please notice that it mentions the user opting in AFTER installing the iOS 13.5 update, but BEFORE downloading and installing "an official public health authority app".
 This now makes me wonder exactly what was on that Release Notes screen when I updated my iPhone to iOS 13.5.
 I honestly don't remember now.
 Did I unknowingly and inadvertently agree to allow tracking from that point forward without realizing it, and even though "Exposure Logging" has not been enabled on my device to this very day, nor any contact tracing app installed on my device to this very day either?
 In other words, by simply installing the iOS 13.5, did I automatically give my consent to have my device transmit and receive COVID-19 beacons?
 A clear answer from Apple would be appreciated.